orca-app/orca/Readme.md

 ## License

-Orca is distributed under the terms of the GNU Affero General Public License version 3, with additional terms in accordance with section 7 of AGPLv3.
-These additional terms ensure that:
+Orca is distributed under the terms of the  MIT license or the Apache License version 2.0, at your option.

-- Modified versions of Orca must reasonably inform users that they are modified.
-- You can distribute your application's WebAssembly modules under the terms of your choice, and are not required to license them under the terms of the AGPLv3.

 Copyright and License details can be found in [LICENSE.txt](./LICENSE.txt)